SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ### filter
-Variable to control whether the output passes through a synchronizer or filter.
-Useful when multiple logic blocks are connected internally to prevent race conditions and glitches that could arise due to the asynchronous nature of CCL clocking.
-Alternately, the delay itself may be desirable, or it can be combined with a configuration which would oscillate asynchronously to instead output a prescaled clock, which could, in turn, be used with "clock on event" to provide a type B timer with a prescaled clock.
-Either filter or synchronizer is required for edge detector, below.
+Property to control whether the output is passed through a filter or synchronizer.
+Useful when multiple logic blocks are connected internally to prevent race conditions and glitches that could arise due to the asynchronous nature of CCL.
+Alternately, the delay itself may be desirable, or it can be combined with a configuration which inverts it's own output (and would otherwise oscillate asynchronously), but is clocked by some other source; this will then act to divide that clock speed by 4 (synchronizer) or
 Accepted values:
 ```c++
 filter::disable;      // No filter used, asynchronous output.